Book the time off for 22 April 2023 now

 Passionately Marlborough-centric, our naming sponsor Whitehaven Wine Company is committed to the community and the well-being of those in the community.
 In the 25 years since they established their presence in Marlborough this family owned wine company has looked to create a positive community impact.
 Managing Director and co-founder Sue White says “We see the Whitehaven Grape Ride as a way to promote inclusivity of communities, sustainable choices and a focus on health and keeping active”.
+Update on the latest rider information here.

 Stay a while